tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

 In reality, the development of GUIs involved many people over many years.
-As the field developed, it spawned new disciplines. *Human Computer Interaction* (HCI) researchers emerged in the early 1980s.
+As the field developed, it spawned new disciplines. *Human-Computer Interaction* (HCI) researchers emerged in the early 1980s.
 Bill Moggridge and Bill Verplank coined *Interaction Design* (IxD) in the mid-1980s to describe the practice of designing interactive digital products -- Moggridge felt this was an improvement over his earlier term, *Soft-Face*.
 Since then, *User Experience* (UX) designers, *User Interface* (UI) designers, and *Information Architects* (IA) have all entered the scene.
 I'd imagine that some labyrinthine, mutant Venn diagram exists somewhere to help explain how all of these disciplines relate to one another.

 Of course, advances in interaction design are not limited to software.
 Touchpads found their niche in laptops (as well as MP3 players and nifty music synthesisers).
 Touchscreens hit it big with tablets and smartphones.
 Then there is gesture recognition, force feedback, GPS, and augmented reality.
 Voice recognition has gained newfound traction thanks to enhanced natural language processing.
 In some respects, speech interfaces represent a coming full circle -- instead of typing in commands at the CLI, we now issue them with our voice!